|

 thick choking weed mats that float to the surface and spoil the pond

 due to their invasive aquatic weed nature.
-Without an aeration system

-other aquatic creatures.
+harm fish and other aquatic creatures.

-Using a surface aertor like a fountain or bottom mounted diffusers,
+Using a surface aertor like a fountain

-often called lake-bed aeration or even an aerating windmill will keep
+or bottom mounted diffusers, often called lake-bed aeration or even

-the layers of the pond in a constant mixing motion which prevent the
+an aerating windmill will keep the layers of the pond in a constant

-surface algae from building up and preventing the suns rays from helping
+mixing motion which prevent the surface algae from building up and

-to not stir up the pond like a washing machine as certain species
+Care should be taken to not stir up the pond like a washing machine

 Such destructive